Select a category:

 Persuasive Essay Examples for Elementary School

 At the elementary level, young writers should focus on easy-to-follow reasons.
 This is the point where kids start to learn how to think and form their ideas.
 The goal, of course, isn’t perfection.
-These PDF examples show how kids can express real opinions in their own words, using logic that makes sense to them.
+These good persuasive essay examples show how kids can express real opinions in their own words, using logic that makes sense to them.

 Every Family Should Have a Dog